Memory Card Recording

 Parameter Description

-startTime The start Unix timestamp of a video clip.
+startTime The start Unix timestamp of the video clip.

-stopTime The end Unix timestamp of a video clip.
+stopTime The end Unix timestamp of the video clip.

 - (void)cameraDidBeginPlayback:(id<ThingSmartCameraType>)camera;